Aaron Ford (Nevada politician): Nevada Senate

 Ford ran for Nevada Senate in District 12 in 2010 but lost to the Republican incumbent, Joe Hardy, by around 20 points.

 After relocating in 2011, Ford ran for the Senate again in District 11 in the 2012 election, defeating Republican incumbent, John Drake, by 24.6%.

 In 2013, Ford served as the Assistant Majority Whip and in 2015 became the Minority Leader of the Senate.
 In 2017, Ford became the Majority Leader after the Democratic Party regained control of the Nevada Assembly.

 In 2017 Nevada legislative session, Ford led the efforts requiring law enforcement agencies to turn over rape kits for testing within 30 days and require labs to test them within 120 days.
 The bill mandated the creation of a Nevada-wide sexual assault kit tracking program, which would allow victims to follow the status of their rape kits as they go through the criminal justice system.

-Also in 2017, Ford helped pass a stricter drug pricing transparency law.
+During the same session, Ford helped pass a stricter drug pricing transparency law.
+He also authored legislation requiring financial advisors to be held accountable to a fiduciary standard, a higher threshold than the previous suitability standard.
+Ford stated that the fiduciary law was motivated by his experience representing an elderly client who had been "ripped off" by an insurance salesman.

-Ford passed a "fiduciary duty" bill which removed exemptions for broker-dealers and financial advisors from rules that applied to financial planners and held them accountable for meeting a fiduciary duty to their clients.
-Ford said he proposed the rule because of concerns that President Trump was "trying to do everything to stop” the implementation of the fiduciary rule."
+Ford in 2023 answers a question at an event before addressing the United Nations Human Rights Committee as part of delegation from the U.S. including federal, state, and local leadership and law enforcement.

-During his time in the Senate, Ford as chair of the Committee on Natural Resources, vice chair of the Committee on Education, and was a member of the Senate Judiciary Committee.
+During his time in the Senate, Ford served as the chair of the Committee on Natural Resources, vice chair of the Committee on Education, and was a member of the Senate Judiciary Committee.